Brighton's Rutter denies Tottenham crucial victory with last-gasp strike

-It had looked as though a clinical strike by the superb Xavi Simons in the 77th minute had secured Tottenham's first league win in 2026 and first at home for 134 days.
+It had looked as though a beautiful strike by the energetic Xavi Simons in the 77th minute had secured Tottenham's first league win in 2026 and first at home for 134 days.

-But in a nerve-jangling eight minutes of stoppage time, Tottenham could not keep Brighton out and Rutter swept a shot high into the net past Spurs keeper Antonin Kinsky.
+But in the fifth of eight nerve-jangling minutes of stoppage time, Tottenham buckled as substitute Rutter swept a shot high into the net past Spurs keeper Antonin Kinsky.

 Tottenham, now winless in 15 league matches, are 18th in the table, having played a game more than the two sides directly above them, and are in serious danger of a first relegation from the top flight since 1977.

-Roberto de Zerbi's first home game in charge was always going to be a nervy affair, but his side produced a much-improved display.
+New manager Roberto de Zerbi's first home game in charge was always going to have an extra edge, especially against his former club, but his new charges produced a much-improved display.

 Pedro Porro lifted the tension when he headed Tottenham into the lead in the 39th minute.
 But Brighton, who would have gone sixth with a win, levelled in first-half stoppage time thanks to a sublime volley by substitute Kaoru Mitoma.